 For those who are planning to hold a naming ceremony for their child, we have a collection of ceremony invitation templates below that you can use.
 Download any of these templates and use it for making your own invitations that you can send out to your family, relatives, and friends.

-Personalized Naming Ceremony Invitation Template
+Born Naming Ceremony Invitation Template

-Floral Naming Ceremony Invitation Template
+Heartfelt Baby Naming Ceremony Invitation Template

 Baby Naming Ceremony Invitation Template

 If you do prefer minimalist designs for your invitation cards, then the template above may work perfectly for you.
 The background of this template is in solid white, which is able to make the other elements stand out effectively.
 In addition, the typography of this template is heavily inspired by hand-painted texts, and this adds to the beauty of this wonderful template.